SAF-T

 About SAF-T

 The Standard Audit File for Tax ("SAF-T") is a structured electronic format for the submission of the detailed accounting information of a business to the revenue authorities in a standardized and machine-readable way.
-Bulgaria plans to introduce mandatory SAF-T reporting in several waves starting from 2026.
+Bulgaria will introduce mandatory SAF-T reporting in several waves starting from 2026.

 SAF-T Scheme